XeroAPI/xero-php-oauth2/README.md

   require __DIR__ . '/vendor/autoload.php';
   require_once('storage.php');

+  // Use this class to deserialize error caught use XeroAPI\XeroPHP\AccountingObjectSerializer;

   // Storage Classe uses sessions for storing token > extend to your DB of choice
   $storage = new StorageClass();
   $xeroTenantId = (string)$storage->getSession()['tenant_id'];